MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-EOPProtectionPolicyRule.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Set-EOPProtectionPolicyRule cmdlet to
+Use the Set-EOPProtectionPolicyRule cmdlet to modify rules that are associated with Exchange Online Protection (EOP) protections in preset security policies.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).